-- Invocations of initializer methods by the container are not business method invocations. - Invocations of producer, disposer and observer methods by the container are business method invocations and are intercepted by method interceptors and decorators. - Invocation of lifecycle callbacks by the container are not business method invocations, but are intercepted by interceptors for lifecycle callbacks. - Invocations of interceptors and decorator methods during method or lifecycle callback interception are not business method invocations, and therefore no recursive interception occurs. - Invocations of methods declared by java.lang.Object are not business method invocations.
+- Invocations of initializer methods by the container are not business method invocations. - Invocations of producer, disposer and observer methods by the container are business method invocations and are intercepted by method interceptors.

+- Invocation of lifecycle callbacks by the container are not business method invocations, but are intercepted by interceptors for lifecycle callbacks. - Invocations of interceptor methods during method or lifecycle callback interception are not business method invocations, and therefore no recursive interception occurs. - Invocations of methods declared by java.lang.Object are not business method invocations.

-A method invocation passes through method interceptors and decorators if, and only if, it is a business method invocation.
+A method invocation passes through method interceptors if, and only if, it is a business method invocation.